neriatias/FlightBookingProject/README.md

 The CI/CD pipeline is configured in .github/workflows/ci-cd.yml:

 **Build and Test:**
-Installs dependencies for frontend and backend.
+-Installs dependencies for frontend and backend.
-Runs backend tests using Jest.
+-Runs backend tests using Jest.
-Builds the frontend using React.
+-Builds the frontend using React.